commonhaus/foundation/governance/conflict-of-interest.md

 ### Immediate Disclosure

-All potential conflicts should be disclosed to the designated official or office within the CF Council immediately upon recognition.
+All potential conflicts should be disclosed to the designated official or office within the CFC immediately upon recognition.

 ### Annual Disclosure

-You are required to submit an annual statement of potential conflicts, and for CF Council members, also before your initial appointment.
+You are required to submit an annual statement of potential conflicts, and for CFC members, also before your initial appointment.

 ## Determining Whether a Conflict of Interest Exists

-The CF Council, or a designated committee, will review disclosures to determine if a conflict exists.
+The CFC, or a designated committee, will review disclosures to determine if a conflict exists.
 The involved individual will recuse themselves from the decision-making process.

-The CF Council will consider whether the potential conflict might affect CF’s transactions or reputation and take appropriate action.
+The CFC will consider whether the potential conflict might affect CF’s transactions or reputation and take appropriate action.

 ## Procedures for Addressing a Conflict of Interest

-The CF Council may gather facts from the involved party but will deliberate and decide on the matter in their absence.
+The CFC may gather facts from the involved party but will deliberate and decide on the matter in their absence.

-For transactions involving significant interests, the CF Council will seek alternatives and require a consensus for approval, with all decisions being documented.
+For transactions involving significant interests, the CFC will seek alternatives and require a consensus for approval, with all decisions being documented.

 ## Minutes and Documentation

-The minutes of the CF Council meetings will include details of discussions regarding conflicts, including names, interests, and the rationale for decisions.
+The minutes of the CFC meetings will include details of discussions regarding conflicts, including names, interests, and the rationale for decisions.

 ## Prohibited Acts